Rule 1 User-agent: Googlebot Disallow: /nogooglebot/ # Rule 2 User-agent: * Allow: / Sitemap: http://www.example.com/sitemap.xml

 http://website.example.com/robots.txt) or on non-standard ports (for example,

-- Comments are any lines
+- Comments are any lines that start with a # mark.

 - robots.txt must be an ASCII or UTF-8 text file.
 No other characters are permitted.